folio-org/okapi/doc/guide.md

 Auth.check called without X-Okapi-Token
 ```

+Why does this happen?
+The other library has the auth module enabled,
+and that module intercepts _all_ requests (by means of the
+routingEntry whose path is `/` and whose level is 10).
+As a result,
+the auth module is invoked before the sample module.
+And the auth
+module causes the request to be rejected unless it contains a suitable
+`X-Okapi-Token`.

-which is true enough.
-In order to get that token, we need to invoke the
+In order to get that token, we need to invoke the /login service
-/login service first.
+first.

 ```
 cat > /tmp/login.json <<END